 Linda Solotaire is a vocalist, bandleader, curator, poet, and teaching artist.
-Come to see her trio perform at the Edgewater Beach Cafe every first Sunday for Jazz Brunch or the 2nd &4th Fridays of each month at 6 pm at Julus Meinl.
+Come to see her trio perform at the Edgewater Beach Cafe every first Sunday for Jazz Brunch.

 Join our mailing list to keep up with other appearances, news, releases and all sorts of other cool stuff.
 Follow us on Facebook, Twitter, and Instagram and share your thoughts with us as well.
 We look forward to seeing you at our next event.